Editorial Standards

 - Enter the calendar year, the kWh produced by the facility, and the applicable rate for that year, then compute.
 Use either the base rate or the higher rate for a given facility, not both.

-- If your only 45Y source is passed through to you, follow the instructions to skip lines 1 through 9 and report via a separate pass‑through 7211 or directly on Form 3800 if permitted for your filer type.
+- If your only 45Y source is passed through to you, follow the instructions to enter the pass‑through amount on Part II, Line 10 of your own Form 7211 and carry it to Form 3800 if permitted for your filer type.

 Data Checklist To Gather Before You Start